tacsio/jornada-dev-eficiente/README.md

 ### :pushpin: Stack

-- [Java 14][java14] - JDK 14 is the open-source reference implementation of version 14 of the Java SE Platform as specified by by JSR 389 in the Java Community Process.
+- [Java 15][java15] - JDK 15 is the open-source reference implementation of version 15 of the Java SE Platform, as specified by by JSR 390 in the Java Community Process.
 - [Spring Boot 2.4.0][spring] - Spring makes programming Java quicker, easier, and safer for everybody.
 Spring’s focus on speed, simplicity, and productivity has made it the world's most popular Java framework.
 - [Spring Cloud OpenFeign][openfeign] - Feign is a declarative web service client.
 It makes writing web service clients easier.
 - [Spring Data JPA][springdata] - Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
-- [Spring Validtaion][springvalidation] - Starter for using Java Bean Validation with Hibernate Validator
+- [Spring Validation][springvalidation] - Starter for using Java Bean Validation with Hibernate Validator
 - [H2][h2] - PostgreSQL: The World's Most Advanced Open Source Relational Database